acvigue/TranquilAPI/README.md

 # TranquilAPI

 The online pattern library for the Tranquil drawing robot project.
 Patterns can be created using sites like Sandify or some user-created ones can be found in various GitHub repositories.

 API is as described in `src/index.ts`

 Written in TypeScript and hosted on Cloudflare Workers with the blazing-fast Hono library.
+Uses Cloudflare R2 and D1 storage technologies.

 ### Works with

 - [TranquilVue](https://github.com/acvigue/TranquilVue) - Vue frontend
 - [TranquilFirmware](https://github.com/acvigue/TranquilFirmware) - ESP32 firmware